Asabeneh/30-Days-Of-JavaScript/readMe.md

 ### Code Editor

-We can write our codes on the browser console, but it won't do for bigger projects.
+We can write our codes on the browser console, but it won't be for bigger projects.
 In a real working environment, developers use different code editors to write their codes.
-In this 30 days JavaScript challenge, we will be using Visual Studio Code.
+In this 30 days of JavaScript challenge, we will be using Visual Studio Code.

 #### Installing Visual Studio Code

-Visual studio code is a very popular open-source text editor.
+Visual Studio Code is a very popular open-source text editor.
 I would recommend to [download Visual Studio Code](https://code.visualstudio.com/), but if you are in favor of other editors, feel free to follow with what you have.

 ![Vscode](images/vscode.png)